Transition-Group Webcomponent

 <transition-group

-entry={"slide-entry-" + direction}
+entry={"slideshow--entry-" + direction}

-exit={"slide-exit-" + direction}
+exit={"slideshow--exit-" + direction}

 >